Collaboration with the Islamic State: Syria

+Allegations of support from other places

 Palestine

 Israeli public officials often accused the Hamas-led Palestinian government in Gaza of collaborating with or resembling IS.
 "Hamas is ISIS" was first asserted by Israeli prime minister Benjamin Netanyahu near the end of the 2014 Gaza War; he followed this by saying “Hamas is ISIS and ISIS is Hamas” in a 2014 speech at the United Nations.
 In reference to this, the head of the Department of Political Science at Hebron University, said it was "dangerous" to conflate Hamas and IS.
 Israeli journalists at Haaretz and +972 Magazine asserted that Hamas resembles the Irgun and Lehi more closely than it resembles IS.

 Occasionally, Egyptian public officials have accused Hamas of assisting IS in the Sinai, but in public the two groups had a violently hostile relationship.
 Israeli Major General Yoav “Polly” Mordechai also accused people in Gaza of helping IS by providing medical care to people wounded in the Sinai conflict.
 However, medical ethics and international law supports providing treatment for all wounded, including irregular combatants.

 In the days following the October 7 attacks in 2023 and start of the Gaza war, The Jerusalem Post quoted Benjamin Netanyahu saying, “They are savages.
 Hamas is ISIS”; the article then highlighted some alleged similarities in the groups' influences identified by Dr. Harel Chorev (from the Moshe Dayan Center for Middle Eastern Studies at Tel Aviv University).
 Netanyahu included this assertion in a public addresses in the United States made alongside Secretary Antony J. Blinken, in the first week of the Israeli bombing of the Gaza Strip.
 Netanyahu said, "Hamas is ISIS, and just as ISIS was crushed, so too will Hamas be crushed".

 International military experts and mainstream international media pointed out major differences, particularly relating to nationalism, Shia Islam, Christianity, democracy, and destruction of cultural heritage.
 IS want a purely theocratic system of government without any element of democracy, and IS violently attack Christians, whereas Hamas participated in the 2006 Palestinian legislative election and the Hamas-led electoral list that won the election included a Palestinian Christian running for the Christian reserved seat in Gaza City.
 Talal Abu Zarifa, a leader from the DFLP (a secular faction allied to Hamas), said Israel was using the comparison to "justify its annihilation of Palestinian people and bloodshed".

 A few commentators pointed out some commonalities, such as that both are on the list of designated terrorist groups in the United States, and United Kingdom, but still stressed the groups' very different ideological goals.
 Only a few sources agreed that Hamas and IS are comparable.